-- 5.610 For purpose of compliance with this Standard, behavioral monitoring activities should include, but are not limited to the following: (For some activities, monitoring and treatment overlap.) - 1.
-Reports and observations from collateral sources; - 2.
-The use of disclosure and maintenance polygraphs; - 3.
-Incorporation of the results of arousal and interest assessments into the supervision plan; - 4.
-The use and support of targeted limitations on an offender's behavior based on the offender's current risk factors, in addition to those conditions set forth in section 5.620; - 5.
-The verification by means of observation and/or collateral sources of information, or self report of offender's: - (a) Compliance with sentencing requirements, supervision conditions and treatment contract and directives; - (b) Cessation of sexually deviant behavior; - (c) Reduction of behaviors related to sexual re-offense; - (d) Living, work and social environments, to reduce offender's potential to re-offend and support positive changes; - (e) Utilization of treatment tools and interventions; - 6.
-Promotion of active support of individuals significant in the offenders' life in monitoring offenders' compliance and fostering positive changes.
-Those individuals must be approved by the CST.71 - 7.
-Similarly, when the CST has identified a person of concern, effort should be made to minimize the offender's exposure and contact with that individual. - 8.
-Behavioral monitoring may be increased during times of an offender's increased risk to re-offend, including, but not limited to, such circumstances as the following:72
+- 5.610 For purpose of compliance with this Standard, behavioral monitoring activities should include, but are not limited to the following: (For some activities, monitoring and treatment overlap.) - A. Reports and observations from collateral sources; - B. The use of disclosure and maintenance polygraphs; - C. Incorporation of the results of arousal and interest assessments into the supervision plan; - D. The use and support of targeted limitations on an offender's behavior based on the offender's current risk factors, in addition to those conditions set forth in section 5.620; - E. The verification by means of observation and/or collateral sources of information, or self-report of offender's; - F. Compliance with sentencing requirements, supervision conditions and treatment contract and directives; - G. Cessation of sexually deviant behavior; - H. Reduction of behaviors related to sexual re-offense; - I. Living, work and social environments, to reduce offender's potential to re-offend and support positive changes;

+- J. Utilization of treatment tools and interventions: - K. Promotion of active support of individuals significant in the offenders' life in monitoring offenders' compliance and fostering positive changes.
+Those individuals must be approved by the CST:78 - L. Similarly, when the CST has identified a person of concern, effort should be made to minimize the offender's exposure and contact with that individual; and - M. Behavioral monitoring may be increased during times of an offender's increased risk to reoffend, including, but not limited to, such circumstances as the following:79 - 1.
+The offender demonstrates noncompliance or resistance with treatment or supervision; - 2.
+The offender has approved victim contact and is reporting or demonstrating difficulties; - 3.
+The collapse of the offender's social support; - 4.
+The offender demonstrates emotional collapse; - 5.
+The offender's sexual deviance increases; - 6.
+The offender demonstrates hostility; and - 7.
+The offender is sexually preoccupied.